La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 Visiting la Ruta de los Cenotes by car

-The best way to visit La Ruta de los cenotes is on your own, by car. (check out car rental rates) From Cancun, you would take the Carretera federal direction, Playa del Carmen.
+The best way to visit La Ruta de los Cenotes is on your own, by car.
+From Cancun, you would take the Carretera federal direction Playa del Carmen.

-When you arrive in Puerto Morelos you have to make sure you drive up on the bridge but keep your right as if you were going into town.
-Past the bridge, before it ends, on your right you will see the entrance and the map (picture above).
+When you arrive in Puerto Morelos, you have to make sure you drive up on the bridge, but keep to the right as if you were going into town.
+Past the bridge, before it ends, on your right, you will see the entrance and the map (picture above).

 All the cenotes will be perfectly marked by a big road sign.
 You cannot miss them.